flowchart LR

 Let skepticism meet arithmetic.

-Now multiply this across 200 million gig workers.
-Even at modest penetration and lower averages, the aggregate healthcare funding pool is staggering.
+Now multiply across 200 million gig workers.
+Even at modest penetration, the aggregate healthcare funding pool is staggering.

-Micro-contributions are not charity.
-They are distributed, structured, ongoing funding from the ecosystem of people already connected to a worker’s life.
-The employer pays because the worker’s health affects service quality.
+Micro-contributions are distributed, structured, ongoing funding from the ecosystem of people already connected to a worker’s life.
+The employer pays because health affects service quality.
 The family pays because they care.
 The platform pays because retention matters.
-The community pays because neighbors matter.

 Everyone has a reason.
 The HSA gives them a channel.